 How to protect your personal data as you surf the web

-To ensure your data stays private, you’ll still need to proactively reduce the amount of personal information available on the web.
+However, to ensure your data stays private, you’ll still need to proactively reduce the amount of personal information available on the web.

 Here are some good first steps to take: